 All decisions regarding students with disabilities are based on a case-by-case assessment and exceptions can occur.

-ACCESS determines student eligibility for specific housing accommodations directly related to documented disabilities which substantially limit the ability to function daily in a residence hall environment.
-Preferences not related to an ACCESS accommodation may be requested through the office of Residential Life.
+SAS determines student eligibility for specific housing accommodations directly related to documented disabilities which substantially limit the ability to function daily in a residence hall environment.
+Preferences not related to an SAS accommodation may be requested through the office of Residential Life.

 It is the responsibility of the student with a disability to request accommodations within Residential Life deadlines.
 Late requests limit housing options within Residential Life often resulting in an inability to fulfill the approved accommodation.

 If a disability-related housing accommodation request is denied, the student may appeal that decision.
-The student must submit a written statement of appeal to ACCESS and may include any new documentation that was not originally reviewed or available which supports the original request.
-The Director of ACCESS or designee will respond in writing within ten days.
+The student must submit a written statement of appeal to SAS and may include any new documentation that was not originally reviewed or available which supports the original request.
+The Program Director of SAS or designee will respond in writing within ten days.
 This will be final decision regarding the request.